Xuebaotou: The Iconic Face of Academic Pressure and Digital Identity

 Xuebaotou vs Other Youth Archetypes

 Within East Asian youth culture, several archetypes coexist.
-Each speaks to a different emotional state or response to societal pressure:
+Each addresses a different emotional state or reaction to external pressure:

 ArchetypeKey TraitEmotional Tone